 Overview

-Cloghane (Irish: An Clochán) sits on the north‑coast of the Dingle Peninsula, just 40 km west of Tralee and 20 km north of Dingle town.
-The village lies at the foot of Mount Brandon – Ireland’s second‑highest peak – and overlooks the sweeping expanse of Brandon Bay.
-As part of the Corca Dhuibhne Gaeltacht, Irish is the everyday language, and the stone‑built houses that line the main road give the place a timeless feel.
-The settlement is a key stop on the Wild Atlantic Way, and its twin town is Plozévet in Brittany, France.
+Cloghane (Irish: An Clochán) sits on the north coast of the Dingle Peninsula, roughly 40 km west of Tralee and 20 km north of Dingle town.
+The village rests directly at the base of Mount Brandon, Ireland’s second-highest peak, and looks out across the wide sweep of Brandon Bay.
+As part of the Corca Dhuibhne Gaeltacht, Irish is the primary language of daily life, and the traditional stone-built homes along the main road reflect a building heritage that stretches back centuries.
+Cloghane is a recognised stop on the Wild Atlantic Way and maintains a long-standing cultural partnership with Plozévet in Brittany, France.

 History & Background